jcberquist/sublimetext-cfml/readme.md

 ### Custom Tags

-Support is offered on a per project basis for custom tags as used with a `<cfimport>` tag and a custom tag prefix.
+Support is offered on a per project basis for custom tags.
+This can be set up to function as used with a `<cfimport>` tag and a custom tag prefix, or with the generic `<cf_customtag>` format.
 Here is an example project file (other settings have been removed):

 ```
 {